PineBridge, Pictet raise China property exposure on recovery hopes

 Pictet recently joined the first dollar bond offering by a Chinese property company since 2021.

-Fidelity International's Asian fixed income investment directing head Vanessa Chan said China property and Macau gaming had backed the fund's performance, following China's reopening and supportive measures targeting the property sector.
+Fidelity International's Asian fixed income investment directing head Vanessa Chan said Chinese property and Macau gaming had backed the fund's performance, following China's reopening and supportive measures targeting the property sector.

 Fidelity would reinforce its investment strategy focusing on quality names from those two sectors, she said.